-CASH VALUE In determining Net Family Assets, the THA shall include the value of any business or family assets disposed of by an applicant or resident for less than Fair Market Value (including a disposition in trust, but not in a foreclosure or bankruptcy sale) during the two years preceding the date of application for the program or reexamination, whichever is applicable, in excess of the consideration received therefor.
+In determining Net Family Assets, the VHA shall include the value of any business or family assets disposed of by an applicant or resident for less than Fair Market Value (including a disposition in trust, but not in a foreclosure or bankruptcy sale) during the two years proceeding the date of application for the program or reexamination, whichever is applicable, in excess of the consideration received therefore.

-Business assets are not considered in determining the value of net family assets; however, if business assets have been disposed of for less than Fair Market Value in the two years preceding the effective date of the reexamination or move-in, the difference between the amount realized and the Fair Market Value is included in Net Family Assets.
+Business assets are not considered in determining the value of net family assets; however, if business assets have been disposed of for less then Fair Market Value in the two years preceding the effective date of the reexamination or move-in, the difference between the amount realized and Fair Market Value is included in Net Family Assets.